Fast randomized numerical rank estimation for numerically low-rank matrices: Introduction

-In this work we propose and analyze a fast randomized algorithm for estimating the numerical rank of a matrix $A\in\mathbb{F}^{m\times n}$.
-The algorithm is based on sketching $AX$ and then forming $Y AX$, where $Y,X$ are random (subspace embedding) matrices.
-The key idea is that with high probability, the singular values of $AX$ are good estimates of the (leading) singular values of $A$.
+In this work we propose and analyze a fast randomized algorithm for estimating the numerical rank of an approximately low-rank matrix $A\in\mathbb{R}^{m\times n}$ or $A\in\mathbb{C}^{m\times n}$.
+The algorithm is based on sketching both the column as well as the row space of $A$, forming $Y AX$, where $Y$ and $X$ are random (subspace embedding) matrices.
+The key idea is that with high probability, the singular values of $AX$ are good estimates of the (leading) singular values $\sigma_i(A)$ of $A$.
 Therefore the decay of $\sigma_i(A)$ can be reliably estimated by the decay of $\sigma_i(AX)$.
-To estimate the $\sigma_i(AX)$ we once again sketch $AX$ to obtain $Y AX$; it is only $\sigma_i(YAX)$ (or their estimates) that we actually need to compute.
+To estimate $\sigma_i(AX)$ we once again sketch $AX$ to obtain the much smaller matrix $Y AX$; it is only $\sigma_i(YAX)$ (or their estimates) that we actually need to compute.
+It is noteworthy that in the algorithm it is only necessary to view to matrix $A$ once.
+Furthermore, since we obtain estimates $\sigma_i(YAX)$ for the leading singular values $\sigma_i(A)$, we will be able to detect a gap in the spectrum of $A$ and hence have the possibility of setting a tolerance for the numerical rank in a data-driven manner.